 set their minds on the things of the flesh,

 but those who are according to the Spirit,

-Under obligation – in terms of his calling (see 1:1, 5)
+Under obligation – in terms of his calling (see Rom 1:1, 5)

 Greeks and barbarians – Why does Paul distinguish between Greeks and barbarians?
 The reason is that the Romans also spoke Greek.
-As the result of the influence of the previous Greek Empire, the entire civilized world spoke Greek.
-The “barbarians” are the “foolish” (v14) people that did not speak Greek and did not share in the sophisticated Greek systems of learning.
+As a result of the influence of the previous Greek Empire, the entire civilized world spoke Greek.
+The “barbarians” are the “foolish” (Rom 1:14) people that did not speak Greek and did not share in the sophisticated Greek systems of learning.

 1:15 So, for my part, I am eager to preach the gospel to you also who are in Rome.
 1:16 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
 1:17 For in it the righteousness of God is revealed from faith to faith; as it is written, “BUT THE RIGHTEOUS man SHALL LIVE BY FAITH.”

 The power of God for salvation to everyone who believes – This statement must be understood against the background of the controversy in the church in Paul’s day, namely whether one is saved by works or by faith.
 Paul, in fact, was the cause of that controversy, for he was the only one that really argued that justification is by faith.